 Prefer your games to be DRM-free?
-Then look for GOG's sale — it should start around June 1, or even a couple of days before.
-Expect discounts that are similar to Steam's — last year, GOG also took up to 90% off during its sale, which featured more than 2,000 titles.
+Then look at GOG's sale — it started May 27 and lasts until June 15.
+Expect its discounts to be similar to Steam's — this year, GOG is taking up to 95% off during its sale, which features more than 3,000 titles.

 If you're ready to stock up on layering essentials, check out your favorite clothing stores this month.
 More-summery sartorial selections probably won't see great discounts, but we expect stores like Macy's and Kohl's to offer up to 50% off.

 If you want new shorts, know that we expect to see men's shorts for as little as $8 and women's shorts for only $13.
 Men's and women's T-shirts, meanwhile, will probably be as cheap as $2 and $6, respectively.
 And count on dresses being as little as $8 this month.